EvolEcolGroup/pastclim/data-raw/readme.md

 3. `region_extent.R` create internal dataset of regional extents.

 4. `region_outlines.R` create outlines for regions.

+## scripts to make extdata for pastclim (stored in inst/extdata)

+1. `internal_seas` combines the .shp of the internal seas into an RDS object.

 ## helpful scripts (this should be turned into tests) - stored under ./helper_functions/